An easy, comforting indulgent recipe for a creamed pea soup – using store cupboard tinned peas, this will be sure to be a hit.

 The soup would be perfect to eat a few days after Christmas, garnished with some leftover turkey and bacon, if you are vegetarian top with a few fried onions, or croutons instead.
 The soup also can be ready and on the table in under 15 minutes – making it perfect to serve to those unexpected guests, or family and friends who stay for longer than expected, over the festive period.

-This would be ideal followed up with some of my healthy Coronation chicken but made with leftover turkey for a post Christmas lunch.
+This would be ideal followed up with some of my healthy Coronation chicken but made with leftover turkey, or my leftover roast turkey biryani for a post Christmas or Thanksgiving lunch.
+And if you like using leftovers, try my Leftover Pasta Pate.

 - 20 g butter